Pelto/going-serverless-workshop/lambdas/get-game/instructions.md

       GAME_TABLE: !Ref GameTable
 ```

 This will inject the name of the table as an environment variable and accessible from node in `process.env.GAME_TABLE`.
-For the policy add the following statement:
+However, this only give us the name of the table.
+We also need to give the lambda function read access for it.
+To give it access, we will add the following under `Properties` in the `GetGameFunction`:

 ```
   Policies:
     - Version: '2012-10-17'
       Statement:
         - Effect: Allow
-          Action:
+          Action: 'dynamodb:GetItem'
-            - dynamodb:GetItem
           Resource: !GetAtt GameTable.Arn
 ```